blahosyl/task-manager-frontend/README.md

 ##### No deletion of Users or Profiles

-For a content sharing app such as Moments, it is straightforward that when a user deletes their profile, their contributed content is also deleted.
+For a content sharing app such as [Moments](https://github.com/Code-Institute-Solutions/moments), it is straightforward that when a user deletes their profile, their contributed content is also deleted.

 For a task manager app, however, this has undesired consequences: the team most likely wants to retain tasks owned by users who are no longer working with them.

 Therefore, I did not implement User/Profile deletion in this version of the app.
-The UX considerations described above call for more careful planning, which is outside the scope of the current 3.5-week development window.
+The UX considerations described above call for more careful planning, which is outside the scope of the current 3-and-a-half-week development window.

 ##### Tooltip for watch/unwatch icon

-I have added tooltips to the watch/unwatch icon, to make it more explicit for users that the icon is functional.
+I have added tooltips to the [watch/unwatch icon](#watchunwatch-function), to make it more explicit for users that the icon is functional.

 ##### Visually pleasing "Not Found" page